selewirre/stellar_system_creator/next_steps.md

 # GUI:
+1. For svgwidget:
-1. Add zoom function and save image function for svgwidget
+   1. add zoom function
-2. Add line drawing options for rendering
+   2. make rendering button bigger
-3. Add S-type Binaries (multistellar systems) in treeview
-4. Add trigger functions to Edit menu
-5. Add trigger functions to insert menu
+   3. make loading image rotate.
-6. Add right-click functionalities for tree view.
+2. Add right-click functionalities for tree view
-    - add details on MultiStellarSystem
-7. Add tree view header right-click functionalities (and allow name change like rest "system" types)
+    - make "details" process run if you double-click?
+    - add save as file (for planetary and stellar systems)
+    - add load from file (for planetary and stellar systems)
+3. fix p-type binary so that it will include both S-type and P-type in one (maybe not?)
+4. For documentation:
+   1. Add extent, rough limits
+   2. Add example of how to build a system
+   3. Add description of gui functionalities
+5. Add fast save project option
+6. Add new multisystem in New project option.